GrizzHacks/Beginners-Portal/InfoPage/README.md

 - `<!DOCTYPE  html>` tells a web browswer that the it is looking at an HTML document
 - `<html>` is the root element of an HTML page.
 - `<head>` contains meta information about the webpage we'll see.
-> -- NOTE -- Meta data won't be displayed on the webpage itself, but rather tells the web browser what the page is about, where to get styling information from, etc...
+> Meta data won't be displayed on the webpage itself, but rather tells the web browser what the page is about, where to get styling information from, etc...
 - `<title>` is the title of the document and is used for the page when it is added to favorites or in search-engine results.
 - `<body>` contains the content that a viewer can actually see
 - `<h1>` defines one of six styles of heading, ranging from h1-h6. h1 is the largest.